-Nathan Bender currently works at Al Jazeera English in Doha, Qatar.
+Nathan Bender currently works for Al Jazeera English in Doha, Qatar.

 Nathan received his M.S. from Columbia University's Graduate School of Journalism with a specialization in documentary filmmaking in 2017.
 His thesis film, “Posture,” explores the controversial world of competitive yoga with three yogis’ and their dreams of winning the USA Yoga Federation gold medal.